Edward P. ParentPartner

 - 2005: Judicial Intern, The Honorable Paul W. Grimm, U.S. District Court for the District of Maryland

 - 2006-2007: Judicial Law Clerk, The Honorable John Philip Miller, Circuit Court for Baltimore City

 Mr. Parent has extensive trial, appellate, and arbitration experience, and has litigated matters in Maryland and throughout the United States, including the District of Columbia, Texas, and Nevada.

-- Successfully defended a legatee to an Estate valued in excess of $10 million dollars, who was alleged to have procured her share of the Estate, as well as the distribution of significant non-probate assets, through undue influence.
-Mr. Parent was able to disprove the most serious allegations through discovery, resulting in a resolution that allowed his client to retain all non-probate assets previously distributed to her, as well as a share of the Estate;
+- Successfully defended a legatee to an estate valued in excess of $10 million dollars, who was alleged to have procured her share of the estate, as well as the distribution of significant non-probate assets, through undue influence.
+Mr. Parent was able to disprove the most serious allegations through discovery, resulting in a resolution that allowed his client to retain all non-probate assets previously distributed to her, as well as a meaningful share of the estate;

 - Represented two trust beneficiaries in a dispute involving multiple trusts in various states, including a matter that turned on an issue of first impression under Pennsylvania law.
 Mr. Parent obtained a successful resolution whereby his clients each secured an overall equal share of all trusts;